ParkerLab/ataqv/README.rst

 The main program is ataqc.
 Run ``ataqc --help`` for complete instructions.

 It prints a human readable summary to its standard output.
 A table of that information is written to a file (the `.summary` file).
-A table of template length metrics is written to the `.template_lengths` output file.
+A table of template length metrics is written to the `.template_metrics` output file.
 A file of peaks ranked by the number of reads overlapping them, containing several other metrics, is written to the `.peak_metrics` file.

 These output files can be plotted with three R scripts: